 - Latin Alive!
-Book 1 Streaming Video & Audio (or 7-DVD & 1-CD Set) Author Karen Moore brings nearly fifteen years of Latin teaching experience in the classroom to the Latin Alive!
+Book 1 Streaming Video & Audio (or 7-DVD & 1-CD Set) Author Karen Moore brings more than 20 years of Latin teaching experience in the classroom to the Latin Alive!
 Book 1 Video, which features her careful and engaging teaching.
 Each weekly lesson is 30 minutes long, totaling more than 15 hours of training.
 This video is highly recommended for all educational settings.
 It can be used as helpful training for Latin teachers, a substitute when the regular teacher is away, an effective aid for new students, or for students needing extra review.
 The audio recordings feature the unit review Latin readings so that students can practice proper pronunciation and accent.
 The streaming option provides the convenience of instant access, as well as desktop, smart TV, and mobile viewing capabilities.
 Streaming access lasts for the life of the product.

 Please Note: Due to the extent of the 2017 revisions, we do not recommend using a combination of old and new versions, such as an updated version 3.0 of the student book with an old teacher's edition.
 We recommend upgrading to Version 3.0 for both the student and teacher's editions.
 The video is still compatible with either version of the text (but please see our Support tab above for a PDF chart of page number changes pertaining to the Chapter 1 video).
 The version number can be found on the copyright page of each book (see example here).